-In line with the Electricity Industry Act 2000, the Council has a 'Rates In Lieu' arrangement with the AGL Hydro Partnership for its properties within the Alpine Shire.
+In line with the Electricity Industry Act 2000 s94(6A), the Council has a 'Payment in lieu of Rates (PiLoR)' arrangement with the AGL Hydro Partnership for its properties within the Alpine Shire.
 The amount paid is determined by a Victorian Government Gazette and is based on the power generating capacity of the operation, indexed annually in line with CPI.
 Discounts may be provided where the station operates at low capacity.

-4.7 MUNICIPAL CHARGE
+47 MUNICIPAL CHARGE

-Another principle rating option available to Councils is the application of a municipal charge.
+Another principal rating option available to Councils is the application of a municipal charge.
 Under Section 159 of the Local Government Act 1989, Council may declare a municipal charge to cover some of the administrative costs of the Council.
 The legislation is not definitive on what comprises administrative costs and does not require Council to specify what is covered by the charge.